Laycock Engineering: Birfield Engineering and Front Wheel Drive

 Herbert Hill led Birfield to develop the constant-velocity joint breakthrough which permitted reliable front-wheel drive and led to the development of the Mini and the subsequent popularity of front wheel drive cars.
 He retired in 1961 but remained a member of the board.

 GKN

 GKN bought Birfield and its subsidiaries Hardy Spicer and Laycock in 1966.
-Within GKN Laycock retained an individual identity until the mid-1970s.
+Within GKN Laycock retained an individual identity until the late 1970s.